If you’re searching for what to serve with brisket, you’ve come to the right place!

-Look, when I was growing up baked beans were pretty boring.
+Look, when I was growing up, baked beans were pretty boring.

-WOW, have they come a long way now.
+WOW, they have come a long way now!

-This baked beans recipe is jam-packed with flavor.
+This Baked Beans recipe is jam-packed with flavor.

-Combining soy sauce and barbecue sauce and all of the other spices, it is just bursting with layers of flavor!
+Combining soy sauce and barbecue sauce, and all of the other spices, it is just bursting with layers of flavor.